circinusX1/circinus/README.md

 }
 ```

-### Extend rembix with custom modules.
-Let's use wiringpi.so library,
+### Extend amutrion with custom modules.
+### Let's use wiringpi.so module wrapped around wiringPI.so.
 ### so wiringPi/arduino style coding can be used

 ```cpp